zpainter/iassist/content/about/general-assembly-minutes-2010.md

 2009 - T. Alaterä

 It was the second best IASSIST and this is the best one.
-I\'m sorry I couldn\'t keep my promise - we ended up making a good profit.
+I'm sorry I couldn't keep my promise - we ended up making a good profit.

 2010 - B. Block